Eventdisplay/Eventdisplay_AnalysisScripts_CTA/IPRgeneration/README.md

 2. produceDST.sh - This will convert the output from sim_telarray to DST files.
 This requires having EVENTDISPLAY installed.
 In addition, you will need a 1 telescope geometry file in your scratch area, which can be found in this directory as geometry-1-telescope.lis

 3. produceGraphFromDST.sh - Calculate the graphs from the DST file produced in the previous step.
 The results will be saved in the current directory as "pedestals-TEL-dst.root".

+3. mergeIPRGraphs.C - Merge all graphs calculated into root file